llefranc/42_piscine_electronique/R01/README.md

 The goal of this last project was to develop a firmware for the devboard to test that all the components were correctly working.

-⚠️⚠️⚠️ **When I did this project, I wasn't aware that it was a [bad practice to perform longish tasks within a interrupt handler][1]** 😮‍💨 ⚠️⚠️⚠️
+⚠️ **When I did this project, I wasn't aware that it was a [bad practice to perform longish tasks within a interrupt handler][1]** 😮‍💨 ⚠️

 Nowadays I would have implement this program by splitting the interrupt handlers into two halves, like it's done in Linux, moving the routines to the main loop.

-This project still show my coding style if you focus only on the routines code called from ISRs.
+This project still show my coding style if you focus only on the routines code called from ISRs. :thumbsup:

 ## About